scistream/scistream/README.md

 * Then start both `pub.py` and `sub.py` under zeromq, the order doesnot matter. you should

+* Note that, so far, a run instance of S2DS is for one pair of producer and consumer, it exits when consumer disconnet.

 # Notes

 [07-09-2020] the current S2DS code was modified from an opensource project `git@github.com:vakuum/tcptunnel.git`. we may need to carefully understand its implementation, if we find it useful, we can clean up unnecesssary components. otherwise, we can remove it and start from scratch